 Dove soap is very popular and is used by people all around the world!
-With that many people using Dove soap, that means dogs may gain access to this soap, too.
+This means that many dogs may gain access to this soap too.
 But what happens if a dog eats Dove soap?

 Has your dog eaten Dove soap?
 Are you worried the Dove soap will make your dog sick?
 If so, you’ve come to the right place.
 We understand it can be scary when your dog eats something like this.